ezwang8/sms_spam_detector/README.md

 ## Project Overview

-The goal of this project is to develop a machine learning application that classifies SMS text messages as either "spam" or "not spam" using a Support Vector Classifier (SVC) pipeline.
-By leveraging Gradio, we created an interactive web-based application that allows users to test the model with real-time inputs.
+The goal of this project is to develop a machine learning program that can classify SMS text messages as either "spam" or "not spam" with the help of the Support Vector Classifier (SVC) pipeline.
+By utilizing Gradio, we created an interactive web-based application that allows users to test the model with their own inputs.

 ## Installation Instructions